magiruuvelvet/OTPGen/README.md

 > format and the API changed too much, it is now broken.
 It is recommended to use the
 > last stable release `v0.9.3` for now for working production builds.

-> A migration tool to convert the old format is in the works, as well as a new
-> polished user interface which uses a model instead of coding and managing
-> everything manually.

 <br>

 ## Features